lagmoellertim/ImageShare-App/README.md

   - You can run the ImageShare Desktop App on e.g. an interactive whiteboard to make full use out of the included features such as the integrated touch compatibility
   - Because of copy & paste functionality you can just move the received image to any picture or document editor of your liking

+### Desktop App
+  - If you want to use this software, you may want to check out the corresponding desktop app to show your images on the desktop
+  - The desktop app can be found at this repository: [lagmoellertim/ImageShare-App](https://github.com/lagmoellertim/ImageShare-DesktopApp)

 ### Tech

 ImageShare uses a number of open source projects to work properly: